bioinfoDZ/scDAPP/Documentation/Usage.md

 If you have any issues, please email BOTH alexander.ferrena@einsteinmed.edu and alexanderferrena@gmail.com

 Or open an issue in this github repo.

+Minimally, this pipeline needs three inputs: the raw UMI counts data in .h5 files or Seurat objects, a file called `sample_metadata.csv` that contains info about the samples, and a file called `comps.csv` that tells the pipeline which cross-condition comparison to perform.

 <br />